varunragu23/notes/lintcode-review.md

 ---

-57. [Max Points on a Line.java](https://github.com/awangdev/LintCode/blob/master/Java/Max%20Points%20on%20a%20Line.java)###       Level: Hard      Tags: [Array, Geometry, Hash Table, Math]
+### 57. [Max Points on a Line.java](https://github.com/awangdev/LintCode/blob/master/Java/Max%20Points%20on%20a%20Line.java)**       Level: Hard      Tags: [Array, Geometry, Hash Table, Math]

 给list of (x,y) coordinates.
 Determine  # of points on the same line

-#### Observation
+#** Observation
 - If given n points, we can calculate all possible slopes.
 O(n^2) times
-- For the two dots that generates the same slope, these dots could be on  parallel###  slopes
+- For the two dots that generates the same slope, these dots could be on  parallel**  slopes
 - figure out how to prune the parallel dots

-#### Trick: prune parallel dots using greatest common divider
+#** Trick: prune parallel dots using greatest common divider
 - GCD: greatest common divider
 - Devide the x and y by their greatest common divider, such that x and y can be reduced to minimum value
 - All other x and y can be reduced to such condition as well